About the Artist

 At age 21, he was appointed Associate Concertmaster of the Colorado Symphony Orchestra under music director Marin Alsop.
 As frequent soloist with the orchestra, he has earned praise for his 'lustrous tone and poise' by the Denver Post and Rocky Mountain News.
 He was formerly a member (Associate Principal Second) of the Baltimore Symphony Orchestra and has served in numerous guest artist capacities, including guest Concertmaster of the Kansas City Symphony, Principal Second of the National Arts Centre Orchestra of Ottawa, and section first violin with the Philadelphia Orchestra.

 Equally at home performing on violin and viola, Sim has been a grand prizewinner at the Fischoff National Chamber Music Competition.
-He has collaborated in concerts with acclaimed pianists Christopher O'Riley, Piers Lane and Jeffrey Kahane, members of the Vermeer and Tokyo String Quartets, and as guest violinist and violist with the critically acclaimed Miró and Pacifica Quartets.
+He has served as guest first violinist and violist with the critically acclaimed Miró and Pacifica Quartets, and has collaborated in concerts with acclaimed pianists Christopher O'Riley, Piers Lane, Jeffrey Kahane, and members of the Vermeer and Tokyo String Quartets.

 A passionate educator, he maintains a private violin studio and has served on the string faculties of the University of Colorado Denver and Colorado State University in Fort Collins.